 A Risk, compliance, and anti-fraud Management Committee has also been formed and is functional.
 The committee is playing an oversight role for the monitoring of risk management and they report to the Accounting Officer and Audit Committee any material changes to risk profile of uThukela district municipality.
 Members are nominated by the Municipal Manager on an annual basis and are meeting on monthly basis.
 All departments are represented in the committee.

 The terms of reference for the committee is reviewed on an annual basis.
-The following are members of the committee:
+All the General Managers are members of the committee:

-M Sithole (Chairperson)
+M B Mnguni (Chairperson)